 If you can manage to learn successfully, you can get an assignment as a proofreader, content writer, translator, or interpreter.

 4. Low Competition and High Competitive edge

-Since there are very few people who know Japanese in India, therefore having these skills can give you a great job and business opportunities both in India and in the worldwide community.
-Generally, there’s less competition for positions with Japanese-speaking applicants.
-If you want to learn a language with less competition, high competitive edge, better pay, and more opportunities, then Japanese is the right choice.
+Generally, there’s less struggle for positions with Japanese-speaking applicants.
+If you want to learn a language with less competition, a high competitive edge, better pay, and more work, Japanese is the right choice.

 As of Oct 2018, More than 5,100 Japanese firms are operating in India.
-This in-demand language will make your resume in-demand as well.
-Japan a unique and beautiful ancient vibrant culture.
-From manga to bonsai, Japanese culture has found itself inside many households all over the world.
+This sought-after language can make your resume desirable, as well.

 5. Unique Culture and Music & Movies